amckennafoster/figshare-api-workshop.github.io/docs/index.md

 #### Upload metadata and files in batch

-If your existing metadata includes a URL or local location for the associated file(s) you can combine the two example scripts on this page to upload multiple records with their files.
+If your existing metadata includes a URL or local location for the associated file(s) you can upload the metadata and files.
 Your existing metadata should be a list of dictionaries already formatted for upload (see the <a href="https://amckennafoster.github.io/figshare-api-workshop.github.io/resources/formatting.html" target="_blank">formatting page</a> for advice).
 Use a for loop to upload the metadata for each record, then upload the file(s).

-# Create metadata records from harvested metadata
+### Batch format and upload metadata from a source

-This pages offers an example of creating lnked file records based on harvested metadata.
+This offers an example of creating lnked file records based on harvested metadata.
 The resulting items clearly indicate the URL or DOI the user can click to find the original record.
 The example below is for paper metadata, but it can easily work with data metadata too.
 Macquarie University created a script to <a href="https://github.com/mq-eresearch/dryad_to_figshare/tree/v1.0.0" target="_blank">create catalog records</a> in their repository from Dryad records.

 Here are the steps to format metadata harvested from the Dimensions database and create linked file records:

-1. Open a json file
+1. Open a json file (in the code below, an example file from Dimensions is manually created)
 2. Pull out the relevant fields and give them the proper keys (account for partial dates, author formatting, and missing abstracts)
 3. Convert the json record to a string with double quotes
 4. Upload the record